 - Am I assuming something without any proof?

+It worked.
+Writing made my thoughts slow down.
 Try it — writing is one of the most underrated cures for overthinking.

 Your Partner Is Not Your Therapist – Speak, Don’t Suppress

 I used to hope he’d just “get it” without me saying anything.
+Spoiler: He didn’t.
+Then I learned how to communicate — clearly, gently, and without blame.

-“I notice I tend to overthink when I get late replies.
+Like this: “I notice I tend to overthink when I get late replies.
 I know you’re busy, but it makes me a little anxious.”
+When you open up with vulnerability instead of blame, your partner understands you — they don’t judge you.

 You Can’t Control Everything – And You Shouldn’t Try To